stephenzeng/copilot-studio-mcp/samples/calculator-sse-typescript/README.md

 This is a demo Node.js + TypeScript MCP SDK using [Model Context Protocol SDK](https://www.npmjs.com/package/@modelcontextprotocol/sdk).
 It exposes simple calculation tools like BMI and addition through MCP, and supports real-time responses via Server-Sent Events (SSE).
 Explore the MCP architecture and best practices using the [MCP Architecture](https://modelcontextprotocol.io/docs/concepts/architecture) and SSE transport.

+This MCP Server has multiple tools available:

+calculate-bmi | Calculates your BMI based on weight in kg and height in m calculate-sum | Calculated the sum of two input numbers (a an b)

 ## ⚙️ Prerequisites

 - Visual Studio Code ([link](https://code.visualstudio.com/download))